 - The cost of fixing or replacing your car

-- Lost wages to make up for time you missed from work because of the accident
+- Lost wages to make up for the time you missed from work because of the accident

-If your accident was serious, you may receive additional money for pain and suffering, long-term disabilities or other severe injuries.
-Money alone can never restore your health or undo the accident, but we’ve seen that money can help with financial stress, making it easier for you to get the care and support your need during the healing process.
+If your accident was serious, you may receive additional money for pain and suffering, long-term disabilities, or other severe injuries.
+Money can help with financial stress, making it easier for you to get the care and support you need during the healing process.

 When a driver has insurance, recovering money is fairly straightforward.
 You make a claim with the insurance company, and after some negotiation, the insurance company usually pays.
 Uninsured and underinsured motorist cases are more complicated because we have to look for other ways to get you the money you deserve.
 Some of these methods are: